Netflix released the trailer for ‘Diana: The Musical.’ Some aren’t sure the world needs it

 While a few said they were looking forward to watching the new musical, many came to the same conclusion: nobody asked for this.

-U.K. journalist Rebecca Reid labeled the trailer “the worst thing she had ever seen,” while royal commentator Richard Fitzwilliams told The Washington Post that the trailer “had a synthetic look as though it was piece of merchandise, with Diana’s face on it.”
+U.K. journalist Rebecca Reid labeled the trailer “the worst thing I’ve ever seen,” while royal commentator Richard Fitzwilliams told The Washington Post that the trailer “had a synthetic look as though it was a piece of merchandise, with Diana’s face on it.”

-However, the story of Diana, who is still revered by many in the U.K. as “the people’s princess”, has continued to interest audiences — and producers.
+However, the story of Diana, who is still revered by many in the United Kingdom as “the people’s princess”, has continued to interest audiences — and producers.

 British actor Jeanna de Waal, who plays the star role in the musical, told The Daily Beast in an interview last year that the production was “done with tact,” and that the cast was “trying to portray a human story.”